centarro/commerce-docs/docs/v2/user-guide/promotions.md

 ### Adding Conditions

 The conditions section allows you to further manage the promotions so that you can tell the system to apply the promotion only if the order meets certain criteria.
 There are three categories of Conditions: Customer, Order, and Products.
 Click on each to see condition options in that category.
 You can specify multiple conditions.
 For this example, we want to add a condition so that our promotion will only apply to orders worth $50 or more.
-This is the "Current order total" condition, an "Order" condtion.
+This is the "Current order total" condition, an "Order" condition.
 Similar to the "Offer type" options, whenever we select a Condition type, a new form will appear under that condition.
 We'll select the "Greater than or equal to" Operator and enter "50" as the Amount:

 ![Admin UI for setting promotion conditions](../user-guide/images/promotion_conditions.png)